Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ### `test/testdata`

-Has every needed data that is needed to run the tests.
-This reaches from `Deployments` up to `Secrets` to install the `Operator`.
+Has every data that is needed to run the tests.
+This reaches from `Deployments` up to `Secrets` to be able to install the `Operator`.